-This meeting was streamed live to Facebook and you can find additional information and comments there:
+This meeting was streamed live to Facebook so you can find additional information and comments there:

 Alliance March 1st Meeting

 Join the Alliance for our March 1st meeting that will focus on the upcoming Crime Commission in May.
 The meeting will be blended online streaming from the Bay Area in the USA and live in Vienna.Posted by Alliance of NGOs on Crime Prevention & Criminal Justice on Wednesday, March 1, 2017

 · Welcome remarks: Ms. Karen Judd Smith, Co-Chair of the Alliance, and Mr. Maximilian Edelbacher, (Acting Chair of the Vienna NGO Alliance